ztouchnetworks/k8s-dra-driver-gpu/README.md

 [pod/nvidia-mig-manager-nq2fs/nvidia-mig-manager] time="2025-06-18T18:38:35Z" level=info msg="Waiting for change to 'nvidia.com/mig.config' label"
 ```

-Finally, use the NVIDIA GPU Operator to confirm the creation of the profiles.
-First, identify the driver daemonset by running
+Finally, use the NVIDIA GPU Operator to confirm the MIG profiles were created succesfully.
+Start by identifying the driver daemonset

 ```
-oc get pods -n nvidia-gpu-operator
+oc get pods -n nvidia-gpu-operator | grep nvidia-driver-daemonset
 ```

 Then run `nvidia-smi` through the daemonset with